WELCOME TO

 Although the potential effects of each cannabis terpene vary from strain to strain, scientists are studying these potential medical benefits of synergizing THC and CBD cannabinoids with terpenes.
 [Source]

-Properties Associated with Terpenes
+Benefits Associated with Terpenes

-- Controls bacterial growth
+- Antibacterial properties to slow bacterial growth

 - Anti-mutagenic to help inhibit cell mutation, including cancer cells

-- Manages symptoms of psychosis
+- Antipsychotic to relieve symptoms of psychosis

-- Managing suppression of muscle spasms
+- Antispasmodic to suppress muscle spasms

-Terpenes are important because they provide each cannabis strain with a unique aromatic profile and help balance or magnify the potential effects of other cannabinoids.
+Terpenes are important because they provide each cannabis strain with a unique aromatic profile and help balance or magnify the potential effects of cannabinoids.

 No. On their own, terpenes cannot get you high.

-Yes.
-Terpenes and their synergy can create different effects and alter the type of high you’re having.
+Yes!
+Each terpene has unique properties and their synergy can create different effects and alter the type of high you’re having.

 While isolated CBD does have medical benefits of its own, the inclusion of terpenes in a full-spectrum product does allow for easier absorption and can potentially amplify the benefits of CBD itself.

-Yes.
+Yes!
 By definition, the entourage effect occurs when cannabinoids like THC or CBD have other phytocannabinoids, like terpenes or flavonoids, to interact with.

 Source